MikeyMoonBeam/FallofLondon/Elysium.md

 * Echo
 * Ophelia

-* The journalist -- Anthony Smith has been made a Brujah!
+* The journalist -- Mark Gardner made a Brujah!